 Phillip: I think we’re our own harshest critics.
-We’re getting some new technology for the Playstation 4 which will allows us to do new things.
+We’re getting some new technology for the Playstation 4 which will allow us to do new things.

 Jonathan: Things will get better though.
 We’re still in the early phases of exploring what can be done with the PS4.
 But you can rest assured that the bar has been set with this game, and we’re not shipping anything inferior to that.

 Derrick: From a sound design point, every game represents where I’m at with a certain style, and then I build on that for the next game.
 Ben Burtt, who did the sound design for the Star Wars movies, always says that he’s looking for the perfect explosion.
 I’m looking for the perfect punch, and I think I got pretty close on this game.
 Not to say that the “perfect punch” is a sound that can be used for every punch, but I think I got pretty close using this particular punch sound to tell a story in this particular game.
 But I won’t be using “The Last Of Us“ punch sounds for the next game.
 That’ll be a whole new creation process.